Invisible disability: Impact

 Beyond the work force, Bureau of Labor Statistics data also showed that individuals with an invisible disability are also less likely to receive a bachelor's degree or higher education.
+Many of the challenges students with invisible disabilities face come from the structure of academia, rather than the disability itself.
+Things like rigid schedules, heavy workloads, and inflexible expectations make attaining a degree especially difficult.
+Accommodations are available, however, students must disclose their disability, which can create stigma, social barriers, or different treatment from peers.
+Therefore, under the social model of disability, the structures need to change by allowing students to choose their accommodations and allowing flexibility.
+Students with invisible disabilities may face additional challenges, as their disabilities may be doubted, and they could be accused of cheating or trying to get an unfair advantage.

 People with disabilities are more likely to face difficulty accessing financial support; a UK study reports that disabled people pay approximately £583 average per month out of pocket on additional costs regarding their disability.
 A news feature in the journal Nature interviewed a US individual with chronic fatigue syndrome who reported attending 117 doctor appointments and paying US$18 000 in out-of-pocket expenses in 2017 alone.
 Health insurance may not cover treatment, especially if it is experimental.

 Prevalence

 Worldwide

 Based on findings by the World Health Organization, there are approximately 1.3 billion people that experience significant disability worldwide, representing at least 16% of the global population.

 People with invisible disabilities come in contact with law enforcement almost every day, all over the world.
-But what are some possible signs the law is coming into contact with someone with an invisible disability?
-According to the National Disabilities Association some of the following signs may be an indicator of invisible disabilities.
-Sensory disorders are subject to promote a "fight or flight" response, a person with diabetes is subject to failing a sobriety test, any medication mistaken for paraphernalia, and non-compliant people may be non-verbal.
+Signs of an invisible disability, according to the National Disabilities Association, include that sensory disorders are subject to promote a "fight or flight" response, a person with diabetes is subject to failing a sobriety test, any medication mistaken for paraphernalia, and non-compliant people may be non-verbal.